odoe/odoenet/markdown-pages/blog/intro-reactiveutils/index.md

 );
 ```

-This could be useful if you want to handle multiple events the same way on an component or element.
+This could be useful if you want to handle multiple events the same way on a component or element.

 ## Summary